KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 Add the computed scaling factors to S.subject.scale_MT_params.

 ### Step 5.
 Adjusting coordinate limit torques
-Observed knee extension and plantar flexion deficits were modeled by shifting the coordinate limit torques that model the stiffness of the non-muscle soft tissues around the joint.
+Observed knee extension and plantar flexion deficits are modeled by shifting the coordinate limit torques that model the stiffness of the non-muscle soft tissues around the joint.

-Add a setting S.subject.set_limit_torque_coefficients_selected_dofs to your update_settings file for all dofs in the model, and define that you want to scale the optimal fiber length parameter ('lMo'):
+Add a setting S.subject.set_limit_torque_coefficients_selected_dofs to your update_settings file for all dofs in the model.

 	S.subject.set_limit_torque_coefficients_selected_dofs =
 		{{'lumbar_extension'},[-0.7644,11.2154,1.2788,-7.2704], [-0.3716,0.1068],...
              {'hip_flexion_r','hip_flexion_l'},[-2.44,5.05,1.51,-21.88],[-0.6981,1.81],...
-            {'knee_angle_r','knee_angle_l'},[-6.09,33.94,11.03,-11.33],[-2.4,0.13],...
+            {'knee_angle_r','knee_angle_l'},[-6.09,33.94,11.03,-11.33],[-2.4,0.13],... %% to edit
-             {'ankle_angle_r','ankle_angle_l'},[-2.03,38.11,0.18,-12.12],[-0.74,0.52]};

-See the [PredSim documentation](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/Documentation/SettingsOverview.md) for an extensive description of these parameters.
+             {'ankle_angle_r','ankle_angle_l'},[-2.03,38.11,0.18,-12.12],[-0.4363,0.6109]};

 You'll only change the last two values in each line as they represent rotational limits in radians.
+See the [PredSim documentation](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/Documentation/SettingsOverview.md) for an extensive description of all these parameters.
+For the knee that means:

 	{'knee_angle_r','knee_angle_l'},[... ... ... ...],[flexion, extension]
-	{'ankle_angle_r','ankle_angle_l'},[... ... ... ...],[plantarflexion, dorsiflexion]

-Shift the limits such that they represent the observed end ROM angle from the clinical exam for knee extension minus two degrees to obtain around 15 Nm torque at end range of motion.
+Shift the limits such that they represent the observed end ROM knee extension angle from the clinical exam.
+The limits for plantar flexion have already been adjusted.
-Shift the limits for plantar flexion deficits based on the reported range of motion for the ankle towards plantar flexion.
-The onset of the coordinate limit torques was changed to 25° plantar flexion or 0° when the score was respectively ‘discrete’ or ‘severe’.

 **⚠️ Note:** All joint limit values below are reported in **radians**, not degrees.

 	1 rad = 180/pi